ItsRickyBoi/SUBATHONAPP/README.md

 ⚡  Power-cut drift: -47s applied
 ```

-The server calculates how long the power was out and subtracts that from the
+The server calculates how long power was out and subtracts that from remaining
-remaining time.
-The timer always restores as **PAUSED** — you click Start to
+time.
+Timer always restores as **PAUSED** — you click Start to resume.
-resume when ready.

-On a clean shutdown (`Ctrl+C`), the exact state is saved with zero drift.
+On a clean `Ctrl+C` shutdown, exact state is saved with zero drift.

 ---